Jim Everett: NFL career

+1986 draft and trade to Rams

+Before the 1986 draft, Everett was generally rated the best quarterback available, although some scouts had him behind Iowa’s Chuck Long.
+The Indianapolis Colts traded up from the sixth position to the fourth with the expected goal of drafting Everett before the St. Louis Cardinals, who picked fifth, did so.
+However, Everett would be drafted third overall by the Houston Oilers.
+It is widely believed the Oilers, who possessed a developing franchise quarterback in Warren Moon and a capable backup in Oliver Luck — drafted Everett merely to prevent the Colts doing so.

+Conflicts between Oiler general manager Ladd Herzeg and Everett's agent Marv Demoff meant Everett would never sign with the Oilers, although the team offered him a four-year, $3.7 million contract in mid-August.
+A wait-and-see attitude regarding established starter Moon meant that the Oilers did not consider trading Everett until the last week of August.
+Eventually, when protracted negotiations between ownership and Demoff broke down with the regular season already underway, the Oilers decided to trade Everett.
+The San Francisco 49ers — who had lost champion Joe Montana for the season to back surgery — were initially expected to gain his services, but on September 18 he would be signed by the Los Angeles Rams, who were seeking a change of policy from their previous reliance on aging veterans at quarterback.

+Los Angeles Rams

-Everett had a productive NFL career, especially with the Rams, where he was a statistical leader in several passing categories.
+With the Rams, Everett became a statistical leader in several passing categories.
 His Rams teams were successful early in his career, earning playoff berths in 1986, 1988, and 1989, despite never reaching the Super Bowl.
-Everett continued to produce fine statistics, and was rewarded with a trip to the 1991 Pro Bowl game in Honolulu, Hawaii.
+Everett continued to produce fine statistics, and was rewarded with a trip to the 1991 Pro Bowl in Honolulu, Hawaii.

 Despite productive years with the Rams, 1989 marked Everett's final playoff season in his NFL career.
 Starting in 1990, the Rams began to trade or release players due to financial concerns.
-(For example, LeRoy Irvin spent his final season with the Lions.
-Meanwhile, Greg Bell, who had been the team's starting running back, spent 1990 across town.)
-After winning 13 games in 1989 (including 2 playoff wins), the Rams won 19 games from 1990-93 combined (5 in 1990, 3 in 1991, 6 in 1992, 5 in 1993).
+For example, LeRoy Irvin spent his final season with the Lions, while Greg Bell, who had been the team's starting running back, spent 1990 across town.
+After winning 13 games in 1989 (including 2 playoff wins), the Rams won 19 games combined in the next four seasons (5 in 1990, 3 in 1991, 6 in 1992, 5 in 1993).

 The 1993 season was a low point in Everett's career.
 He played in only 10 games but managed to throw 12 interceptions.
 He threw only eight touchdown passes, tying the lowest yearly total of his career and matching his rookie total when he only played in six games.
 Around mid-season, Rams coach Chuck Knox benched him for T. J. Rubley.